Volkswagen [Type 2] Bay Window panel, mini, and 'kombi' [camper] vans were first manufactured from 1968 through to 1981 in Wolfsberg in Germany.

-Bay Windows were manufactred from 1968 through to 1981 in Germany.
-They were also built in South Africa & Brazil until more recent times.
+They were later also built in South Africa & Brazil until more recent times.
 All

-engines were Aircooled, with the exception of more recently manufactured Brazillian Bays which were fitted woth watercooled EFI units.
+engines were Air-cooled, with the exception of more recently manufactured Brazillian models which were fitted with water-cooled EFI units.

 Engines consisted of either 1600cc single carb units, or 1700,1800 or 2000cc 'Type4' engines which were either fuel